amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 Vim is a text editor used for editing plain text as well as code-based programs.
 It does not, however, format text or offer the same advanced features as word processing software suites.

 ## Why Use Vim
-Vim offers a rich selection of keyboard-based shortcuts that make editing and searching for specific use-cases speedy and efficient.
+Vim offers a rich selection of keyboard-based shortcuts that make editing, inserting, deleting, and searching for specific use-cases speedy and efficient.

 ## Background Information
 Vim is derived from the original Vi text editor, and stands for "Vi IMproved".